delian/node-ciscoxml/README.md

 (Keep in mind - full filtering of the XML access has to be done by the **control-plane management-plane** command!
 The XML interface does not use VTYs!)

-You have to ensure you have correctly configured **aaa** as the xml agent uses **default** method for both authentication and authorization and that cannot be changed (at least not for up to IOS XR 5.3)
+You have to ensure you have correctly configured **aaa** as the xml agent uses **default** method for both authentication and authorization and that cannot be changed (last verified with IOS XR 5.3).

 You have to have both aaa authentication and authorization.
 If authorization is not set (**aaa authorization default local** or **none**), you may not be able to log in.
+And you shall ensure that both the authentication and authorization share the same source (tacacs+ or local).

 The default agent port is 38751 for the default agent and 38752 for SSL.

+## Debugging

+The module uses "debug" module to log its outputs.
+You can enable the debugging by having in your code something like:

+    require('debug').enable('ciscoxml');

+Or setting DEBUG environment to ciscoxml before starting the Node.JS